jramsdell/eal-dataset-generation/json_description.md

 The list of Aspects representing the top-level sections of the Wikipedia page that was linked to by the target entity mention.

 # Example
+The following is an example of an AspectLinkExample json entry.
+The fields in this example have been truncated (truncated fields are denoted with three periods: ...):

 ```json
 {